 I searched the internet high and low, but with NONE AVAILABLE ANYWHERE, I was at a loss, and the cost was relatively high when these trees did become available.
 One day I was sitting on my verandah pondering this issue, and the idea struck.
 I have several Kurrajong trees around my house and they all had many seed pods.

 For those that want to grow their own Kurrajong trees click here .I have put together my "how to" so maybe you can learn from my mistakes!!

 I initially collected about 250 seeds.
 I then approached a knowledgeable friend for some advice, she gave me a brief rundown and suggested just to double check with Mr Google.

 Turns out she was 100% right!
 Thanx Mate!! appreciate the help and guidance.
 It turns out the strike rate will be only 40-60% so I think I did ok at about 40% for my first go!

-I prepared the seeds by dropping them into a grass and soaking them in boiling water for 24hrs.
+I prepared the seeds by dropping them into a glass and soaking them in boiling water for 24hrs.
 Next I planted them into some high quality seed raising mix.
 I used various size pots from 2" to 4".
 I made the mistake of planting 2 seeds in the 2" pots and 4 seeds in the 4" pots, I ended up with multiple treelings in the one pot which of course means disturbing them with repotting.
-Although I succesfully transplanted all my multiples (which was most of my initial plantings) I think in future I'll try a different strategy.
+Although I successfully transplanted all my multiples (which was most of my initial plantings) I think in future I'll try a different strategy.

 I've come up with the following strategy for future plantings: